 By Lukas Hörtnagl, Biomet Innsbruck

-Imaggeo is the online open access geosciences image repository of the European Geosciences Union.
-Every geoscientist who is an amateur photographer (but also other people) can submit their images to this repository.
-Being open access, it can be used by scientists for their presentations or publications as well as by the press.
-If you submit your images to imaggeo, you retain full rights of use, since they are licenced and distributed by EGU under a Creative Commons licence.
+Imaggeo is the EGU’s online open access geosciences image repository.
+All geoscientists (and others) can submit their images to this repository and since it is open access, these photos can be used by scientists for their presentations or publications as well as by the press and public for educational purposes and otherwise.
+If you submit your images to Imaggeo, you retain full rights of use, since they are licensed and distributed by the EGU under a Creative Commons licence.